As Israeli election nears, peace earns barely a mention

 What's more, the most powerful figure alongside Netanyahu in any new right-wing government is likely to be Bennett, the 42-year-old Jewish Home leader, who advocates the annexation of most of the occupied West Bank, which Palestinians want for an independent state, along with East Jerusalem and Gaza.

-Bennett's party is expected to capture 13 seats and he himself is lined up to be defense minister if Netanyahu wins again, a position with direct oversight of Palestinian issues.
+Bennett's party is expected to capture 13 seats and he himself is lined up to be defence minister if Netanyahu wins again, a position with direct oversight of Palestinian issues.

 Another complicating factor is settlements.
 Despite U.S. and European opposition, Netanyahu has continued to expand the building of Jewish homes in the West Bank and East Jerusalem, and that policy is unlikely to change.